Ready to revamp your kitchen pantry? Learn the basic ingredients to keep on hand and everything you need to get your home cooking on track.

 Foods that are labeled organic and non-GMO.

 Your stocked ingredients will become the building blocks of a meal.

 Along with a little bit of assembly you’ll be able to put together a balanced plate that tastes delicious without a whole lot of fuss.

-Start building a well-stocked pantry
+Tips for building a well-stocked kitchen pantry

 Assembling a workhorse pantry does mean spending time upfront, but it pays off in the long run.